 A wolf's life is about one thing: passing on its genes to the next generation.
 All else, from hunting elk to defending a territory, drives toward this single goal.
 You and your mate survived the hazards of the wilderness long enough to meet each other, form a bond, and survive the winter.
 Now you can try to realize this goal.
 With pups of your own, you and your mate will become the breeding pair (sometimes called "alphas") of your pack.
 Their survival — and the survival of your genetic code — will be your responsibility.
 Even with all the dangers you have faced to reach this point, your real struggle has only just begun.

-Once you have completed the Find a Mate quest, you are ready to progress to Slough Creek and do the Establish Territory quest.
+Once you have completed the Find a Mate quest, you are ready to do the Establish Territory quest.